 All of our performances, including student projects, ensembles, and studios, will take place through live-streaming with no audience or will be pre-recorded, to be shown at our virtual Scores of Sound Festival the week after Thanksgiving.

 Will the Scores of Sound Festival still take place?

 Will I have access to practice spaces, rehearsal spaces, and the recording studio in Kerry Hall?

 Many of the spaces used by the Music Department in Kerry Hall will not provide the conditions required to keep students and faculty safe.
 Most spaces will be limited to single occupancy use for practicing, and some spaces will be off limits completely.
 PONCHO Hall will not be available for performances and the basement recording studio will also not be usable.
 To assist Music students with their work, several practice rooms in Kerry Hall will be outfitted with equipment for recording and streaming, and recording suites, rehearsal rooms, and practice spaces will be available at MCC and the Commons.

-The list below provides an excellent array of hardware and software that we believe will facilitate learning in Fall 2020 and beyond.
+The list below provides an excellent array of hardware and software that we believe will facilitate learning in spring 2020 and beyond.
 Additionally, several new technologies have been implemented into the Canvas system, the College’s learning management system, for new teaching and learning methods.
 Please note that all of the software listed below is also available on the computers in the Kerry Hall lab.

 - An Apple laptop is industry standard though a PC can also work.
 Any recent laptop will suffice for running the software and peripherals below.
 If you would like to discuss incorporating the cost of a laptop purchase into your financial aid package, please be in contact with a member of the Financial Aid team.